pekrau/jsondocdb/README.md

 Create an index for a given JSON path.

 Raises:
-- `ValueError`: If the indexname is invalid or already in use.
+- `ValueError`: The indexname is invalid or already in use, or the given JSON path is invalid.
 - `YasonDB.NotInTransaction`

 ### `db.get_indexes()`